 We strongly believe in the motto buy cheap buy twice, which is why this article is about creating luxurious experiences whilst being savvy about where you part with your cash.

 Here are some of our smart tips on how to do affordable luxury travel for the ultimate getaway experience.

 1. Travel Out of Season

 For example, a five-day safari in the Serengeti would have cost us nearly $4000 each in October.
-By arriving on the 1st November and using the exact same itinerary and accommodation, we saved ourselves half the price.
+By arriving on the 1st of November and using the exact same itinerary and accommodation, we saved ourselves half the price.

 It beggars belief that prices can fluctuate so sharply for the difference of a day!

 Just make sure you thoroughly research the reasons for the price difference.
-If you cannot put up with potentially unreliable weather in low season then this option may not be for you.
+If you cannot put up with potentially unreliable weather in the low season then this option may not be for you.